anpylar/anpylar-docs/docs/tutorial/top1/index.rst

    <https://github.com/ReactiveX/RxPY>`_.

-Although this is a NOP (No Operation) class, we will later find several use cases for the observables and the reactive programming.
+Although this is a NOP (No Operation) class, we will later find several use cases for the observables and reactive programming.

 Editing